 Around 4 months before the re-exam, you’ll receive a packet in the mail.
 You’ll need to fill out all the paperwork and mail it in or submit it electronically to your Housing Specialist.

-During SCCHA’s building closure due to the COVID-19 pandemic, all re-examinations are submitted by mail or electronically, or you may drop off your documents in the drop-box outside SCCHA.
+Currently all re-examinations are being processed by mail or electronically.
+You may drop off your documents in the lobby when open, to the drop-box outside SCCHA, through the Tenant Portal, or email them to the Housing Specialist who is in correspondence with you.
 Send in all the paperwork by the due date.

 Proof of Income